 Step 1: Get Pre-Approved for Financing

 Before you start looking at apartments, secure a mortgage pre-approval from a lender experienced with NYC co-ops.
-Co-op loans differ from traditional mortgages because the collateral is shares in a corporation, not real property.
-Most co-op boards require a minimum down payment of 20%, though many Manhattan buildings require 25% to 50%—and some require all-cash purchases.
+Co-op loans differ from traditional mortgages because the collateral is shares in a corporation, not real property, and not every retail bank originates them.
+Most co-op boards require a minimum down payment of 20 percent, though many Manhattan buildings require 25 percent to 50 percent, and some require all-cash purchases.
+A pre-approval letter from a co-op-friendly lender is one of the strongest signals you can send to a seller and a managing agent.

 Step 2: Find Your Apartment and Make an Offer